kh14762/chiral-impulse/README.md

   Smaller stones have fixed positions** while larger ones have greater fov.
   Expressed as a dark, inviolable sphere.
   #### [273]["printstone"]["ICN tech"]
-  Each Player is equipped with a tesseract.
-The relationsip between them is binding.
-  Each tesseract contains a set of bits that are movable only by the owning player.
-  Each tesseract is capable of replicating itself over a set duration given that it accepts a sufficient amount of matter. expressed as an equippable mesh cube with a parented tesseract wireframe.
+  Player is equipped with a printstone.
+The relationsip between them is binding. printstone contains a set of bits that are movable only by the owning player. printstone is capable of replicating itself over a set duration given that it accepts a sufficient amount of matter. expressed as an equippable mesh cube with a parented tesseract wireframe.

   **place me as a footnote**